RatingGull27/KonataBot/README.md

 # Konata Izumi [![Discord](https://discordapp.com/api/guilds/382725233695522816/embed.png)](https://discord.gg/RDKNApX)
 Konata is a multi-modular discord bot made in the [Eris](https://abal.moe/Eris) library.
+> You may invite Konata [here](https://discordapp.com/oauth2/authorize?client_id=438521107709165568&scope=bot&permissions=0) into your discord server.

 ## Installation
 We will not show you how to install Konata but we can give out what she needs and what api keys you need: